List of Responding Schools

 In addition, UT Pro Bono, beyond its primary work of organizing direct service projects, sponsors training and other programs that clearly overlap with public interest concerns.
 For instance, the organization helped to create the Tennessee Innocence Project focused on identifying and overturning wrongful convictions and dramatizing problems in with wrongful convictions in the criminal justice system.

-There are extensive extracurricular and co-curricular activities at UT School of Law focused on public interest issues.
-Nearly every week there are public interest conferences, lectures, panel discussions, symposia, special classes, pro bono activities and community service projects sponsored by the Law School.
-Student organizations, academic centers, clinics, faculty and the Law School administration all participate in developing public interest activities.
-Information about many of these activities is available on the Law School website.
+There are extensive extracurricular and co-curricular activities at Texas Law focused on public interest issues.
+Nearly every week there are public interest conferences, lectures, panel discussions, symposia, special classes, pro bono activities and community service projects.
+Student organizations, academic centers, clinics, faculty and the school administration all participate in developing public interest activities.
+Information about many of these activities is available on the Law School website. http://www.utexas.edu/law/

 Public Service component to Foundations of Legal Studies (orientation).